jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 for 57% of breaches involving
 stolen Payment cards, while the
+State\-affiliated actors look to pivot and steal other types of data.61
+Ransomwhat?
-State\-affiliated actors look to pivot and steal other types of data.61Ransomwhat?Understanding the cost associated with Ransomware is a bit complex as there are several primary and secondary costs to consider, not to mention the
+Understanding the cost associated with
+Ransomware is a bit complex as there are several primary and secondary costs to consider, not to mention the